liu-kan/pyydnspod/README.md

 # pyydnspod
 Pyydnspod is a single file dnspod.cn api manipulator.

 You can easily update your server's dns records automatically when your server's ip is changed.
-But please setup your records on web console of https://www.dnspod.cn/  before you use it first time.
+But please **setup your records on web console of https://www.dnspod.cn/  before you use it first time**.

 replace the code
 ``` python